theotds/About_me/README.md

 ### I am a self learning student of Computer Science in University of Technology in Łódź.

-- 🌱 I’m currently learning JavaScript, and upgrading my minesweeper project with pygame.<br />
+- 🌱 I’m currently learning writing a discord bot and 2nd atempt of making my website.<br />
 - 👯 I’m wanting to create more awesome projects.<br />
 - 🥅 Goals: Become a Fullstack developer or Front-end developer <br />
 - ⚡ I like playing/listening music and playing games.